7424243/current-beach-weather/README.md

 # Current-Beach-Weather

 A current beach weather application.
 Users can plan their beach day by accessing weather and tide information.
-Note: The current API is not accessible anymore so this application is not fully functional but work to utilize a different API's data is being performed.

 ## Live Demo